 - AFYA Foundation: AFYA rescues surplus medical supplies and delivers them to under-served health systems around the world.
 Our students help AFYA expand its impact in the Westchester community by creating surveys, measuring impact and proposing marketing and outreach strategies.

-- Boys and Girls Club New Ro: The Boys & Girls Club (BGC) and New Rochelle works to enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.
+- Boys & Girls Club New Rochelle: The Boys & Girls Club (BGC) and New Rochelle works to enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.
 Our students created a strategic plan for BGC to prioritize programs and expand impactful services.

 - Hand Crafted catering + events – As a catering and events organization, Hand Crafted proudly works with the Westchester growers alliance to source its ingredients from local sustainable farms.
 Our students created a strategic operations plan to help Hand Crafted expand its business and enter the event venue market.